SimonVaughanDataAndCode/tonic/README.md

 * You must specify the name of the posterior function and the initial values for parameters (theta.0).
 * You may change the number of walkers (default: nwalkers = 100).
+* There is a `burn in' period (default: burn.in = 2000).
+This means the first few iterations are thrown away (not returned).
 * For a list of other parameters (optional), see the built-in help.

-Note: there is a `burn in' period (of 2,000 samples, by default).
-This means the first few iterations are thrown away (not returned).

 Or use the random walk Metropolis-Hastings algorithm:
 ```R
    chain <- tonic::mh_sampler(my_posterior, theta.0 = c(0,0,0), nsteps = 1e4)
 ```
 In this case the acceptance rate (see below) is rather low.
-We can improve this by
-* manually specifying a more suitable covariance matrix (set cov parameter equal to a valid covariance matrix).
+* You may manually specify a more suitable covariance matrix (set the cov parameter equal to a valid covariance matrix).
-* adapting the proposal distribution based on the samples from the `burn in' period (set adapt = TRUE).
+* You may 'adapt' the proposal distribution based on the samples from the 'burn in' period (adapt = TRUE).
-By default we produce the nsteps samples by merging the output from nchains independent chains (default: nchains = 5).
+* By default we produce the nsteps samples by merging the output from nchains independent chains (default: nchains = 5).
+* There is a `burn in' period (default: burn.in = 1000).
+This means the first few iterations are thrown away (not returned).
+* For a list of other parameters (optional), see the built-in help.

 ## Assessing output